 The Court of Auditors also found that reception in collective centres is more expensive than individual accommodation, although a lot more individual accommodation places were empty at the time of the report.
 It recommended the government to take into account criteria such as cost-effectiveness and quality in prospective closures of reception places.
-To this end, Fedasil should continue its efforts in developing common quality norms and audit mechanisms, collect more data on duration of stay in the centres, duration of procedures, numbers of transfers, numbers of vulnerable persons and so forth.
+To this end, and according to the Court of Auditors, Fedasil should continue its efforts in developing common quality norms and audit mechanisms, collect more data on duration of stay in the centres, duration of procedures, numbers of transfers, numbers of vulnerable persons and so forth.